Who Owns England? by Guy Shrubsole review. Why this land isn’t your land (The Guardian, 28 Apr 2019)

 One of the most telling facts in Guy Shrubsole’s book is the revelation that the Land Registry –a body that George Osborne wanted to privatise– possesses details of the ownership of only 83% of England’s green and pleasant plot.
 Knowledge of the other 17% remains out of bounds even to parliament. (...)

-Two-thirds of land in the UK as a whole –40m acres– is owned by 0.36% of the population; 24m families, meanwhile, share the “urban plot” of 3m acres.
+–40m acres– is owned by 0.36% of the population; 24m families, meanwhile, share the “urban plot” of 3m acres.

 Keywords: land registry, land property, England, United Kingdom (UK)